FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 2. Learn about red light therapy.
 There can be wide differences in the quality of different red light sources, and there is more to it than just having a light source that is red.
 Be sure that you understand the quality of the products you will be using.

-Once you are ready to begin using red light therapy, actually performing a treatment is quite easy.
+Once you are ready to begin using red light therapy, actually performing the treatment is quite easy.

 1. Turn the red light source on.